How to use an inhaler - no spacer

 Laube BL, Dolovich MB.
 Aerosols and aerosol drug delivery systems.
 In: Adkinson NF Jr, Bochner BS, Burks AW, et al, eds.
 Middleton's Allergy Principles and Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 66.

-National Heart, Lung, and Blood Institute.
-National Asthma Education and Prevention Program.
+National Asthma Education and Prevention Program website.
 How to use a metered-dose inhaler.
-Last revised March 2013.

 Reviewed by: Laura J. Martin, MD, MPH, ABIM Board Certified in Internal Medicine and Hospice and Palliative Medicine, Atlanta, GA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.